MaineKuehn/graphi/docs/index.rst

 *Yet another graph library?*
     The goal of ``GraphI`` is not to be another graph library, but to provide an intuitive way to work with graphs.
     Working with complex graphs should be as easy *for you* as working with any other primitive type.

+    ``GraphI`` is suitable for interactive, explorative use.
+    At the same time, it also allows for a seamless specialisation to optimised data structures.

+*What parts do I actually need?*
+    The ``GraphI`` library provides several points of interest:

+      * The :py:class:`graphi.graph` type, the most performant general purpose graph type available.
+        Use this as the starting point, the way you would use ``dict``, ``list`` and others.

+      * The :py:mod:`graphi.types` module which offers various graph types for different use-cases.
+        Use this for specialisation, the way you would use ``numpy.array`` and others.

+      * The :py:mod:`graphi.decorator` helpers which can produce undirected and bounded graph types.
+        Use this for custom types, to quickly provide variants from directed, unbounded graphs.

+      * The :py:mod:`graphi.abc` which allows to code against several different graph implementations.
+        Use this for generic algorithms, the way you would use ``collections.abc`` types.

 *What is this thing you call ABC?*
     ``GraphI`` does not just provide graph *implementations*, but also an efficient graph *interface*.